Gray four-eyed opossum

-The gray four-eyed opossum (Philander opossum) is an opossum species from Central and South America, ranging from southern Mexico to Peru, Bolivia and southwestern Brazil, at altitudes from sea level to 1600 m, but generally below 1000 m.
+The gray four-eyed opossum (Philander opossum) is an opossum species found in Guyana, Suriname, French Guiana, and northern Brazil, at altitudes from sea level to 1600 m, but generally below 1000 m.
 Its habitats include primary, secondary and disturbed forest.
 It is one of many opossum species in the order Didelphimorphia and the family Didelphidae.

 Description

 It has a sharply defined white spot above each eye, hence the common name.
 Its prehensile tail is bicolored, with a pale distal part and a longer proximal darker gray part, and is naked at the end.
 Its dorsal fur is gray, while its ventral fur, throat, and cheeks are cream-colored.
 Adults have ears that are black except at the base.
 Wild specimens weigh 200–674 g, while captive specimens can weigh up to 1.5 kg.
 Body length ranges from 22.0 to 33.1 cm with a tail in a similar size range, 19.5 to 35.5 cm.